Practical algorithms for simulation and reconstruction of digital in-line holograms: Relationship between Holograms Recorded with Plane Respectively Spherical Waves

-The above equation implies that a hologram recorded with a spherical wave can be reconstructed as it was recorded with plane waves, or vice versa, provided that the following relation is fulfilled:
+The above equation implies that a hologram recorded with a spherical wave can be reconstructed as it was recorded with plane waves, or vice versa, provided that the following relation is fulfilled: \beq {S_{\rm plane}} = \frac{z}{Z} {S_{\rm spherical}}. \eeq Examples of such reconstructions are shown in Fig. \ref{Fig:2}.